 I’d like to do the adventures all over again next time just to finish the entire challenge.

-Aside from the fact that they offer reasonable rate for their rooms and adventures that guests can surely enjoy, Selah Garden Hotel is accessible to major roads, such as Edsa, Roxas Boulevard, and Macapagal Ave.
-It is also in close proximity with the SM Mall of Asia and big casino hotels, and is only 10 minutes away from Ninoy Aquino International Airport.
+Aside from the fact that they offer a reasonable rate for their rooms and adventures that guests can surely enjoy, Selah Garden Hotel is accessible to major roads, such as Edsa, Roxas Boulevard, and Macapagal Ave.
+It is also in close proximity to the SM Mall of Asia and big casino hotels and is only 10 minutes away from Ninoy Aquino International Airport.
 Also, all rates are inclusive of complimentary breakfast.

 Most of all, the staff of Selah are very nice and helpful.
 They always greet their guests with a smile and when you ask something from the front desk, they’d be in your door in no time.

 Though it is one of the best hotels that I’d been so far, there are still some areas that Selah Garden Hotel can improve on and they are as follows:

 - Additional card key: They only give one card key per room.
 In most hotels that I’d been, at least 2 card keys are given.
 I hope that the management would consider adding another one especially if there is more than 1 person occupying the room.

 - In-house massage therapists: Currently, Spa by Selah doesn’t have in-house massage therapists.
 The good news is, there are already plans to hire their own therapists.